musetronstar/tagd/README.md

 	object ::= TAG EQUALS QUANTIFIER
 	object ::= TAG EQUALS MODIFIER
+	object ::= TAG EQUALS QUOTED_STR
 	object ::= TAG

 Where TAG and MODIFIER are UTF-8 labels composed of alphanumeric characters and underscores and a QUANTIFIER is a number.
+A modifier can hold spaces and other special characters if it is enclosed in double quotes.
+Double quotes as part of the modifier value must be escaped (i.e. `"my \"quoted\" modifier"`).
 The `SUPER TAG` predicate defines the subject as being subordinate to (i.e. "is a" or child relation) another tag.

 ##### Comments: